lux-org/lux/doc/source/advanced/custom.rst

         except:
             return False

-To register the `G10` action in Lux, we apply the `register_action` function, which takes a name and action as inputs, as well as a display condition and additional arguments as optional parameters.
+To register the `Compare industrialized` action in Lux, we apply the :code:`register_action` function, which takes a name and action as inputs, as well as a display condition and additional arguments as optional parameters.

 .. code-block:: python

-    lux.config.register_action("G10", G10_mean_difference, is_G10_hpi_dataset)
+    lux.config.register_action("Compare industrialized", G10_mean_difference, is_G10_hpi_dataset)

-After registering the action, the G10 recomendation action is automatically generated when we display the Lux dataframe again.
+After registering the action, the custom action is automatically generated when we display the Lux dataframe again.

 .. code-block:: python